jhpyle/docassemble/_docs/twotothree.md

 ---

 **docassemble** started out as an application based on Python 2.7.
-However, Python 2.7 [will not be maintained] after January 1, 2020.
+However, Python 2.7 [is no longer maintained] as of January 1, 2020.
 As the [pip] command reports:

 {% highlight text %}